mnot/I-D/http-key/draft.md

 This document defines the following key modifiers:

-	What happened to tok?
-How about word?
-I prefer those to str.
 	It seems odd that we use 3 letters for everything except the flags (e.g., not).
 We could make them all 1 (t,s,b,e,i,n).

-### "str": String Match Modifier
+### "wrd": Word Match Modifier

-The "str" modifier matches if the parameter value (after unquoting) matches (character-for-character) any whole value in both lists.
+The "wrd" modifier matches if the parameter value (after unquoting) matches (character-for-character) any whole value in both lists.

 ### "sub": Substring Match Modifier